-The birth control pill is an excellent means of contraception and is the most commonly used contraceptive measure worldwide.
-It is one of the most effective methods that women can adopt to prevent pregnancy.
+The birth control pill is an excellent means of contraception and is the most commonly used contraceptive measures worldwide.
+It is one of the most effective methods that women can adapt to prevent pregnancy.
+If you follow the instructions and use it the right way, it offers great protection against pregnancy.
 The method of birth control uses hormones to prevent pregnancy.
 The pill has the potential to change a woman’s natural hormone levels and prevent her ovaries from releasing an egg each month.

-The cervix (a neck of tissue that joins the vagina and uterus) also produces thick mucus, making harder for the sperm to enter into the uterus.
+The cervix (a neck of tissue that joins the vagina and uterus) also produces thick mucus, making it harder for the sperm to enter into the uterus.
 The lining of the womb becomes thinner so that the fertilized egg would not stay in the uterus.
-There is two type of contraceptive pills:
+There are two types of contraceptive pills:

-- Combination pills- These pills contain two hormones namely estrogen and progesterone.
+- Combination pills- These pills contain two hormones, namely estrogen and progesterone.
 These are meant to be taken daily to prevent pregnancy.
-They act by keeping the ovaries from releasing egg as well as prevent sperm from meeting with the egg.
+They act by keeping the ovaries from releasing eggs as well as prevent sperm from meeting with the egg.
 A combination pill is the best birth control pill used to prevent pregnancy.